2025-2026 Catalog

 2. If a part-time student fails to maintain minimum progress (two courses in the curriculum successfully completed in 12 months), the student's progress will be reviewed by the Student Affairs Committee, who may then recommend to the Dean of Advising & Co-Curricular Programs that the student be required to withdraw.
 Reinstatement to the program is not automatic and will depend on evidence that a student will be able to make reasonable progress in subsequent work.
 An interview will be required before reinstatement.
 If a student withdraws from the program for any reason (academic or personal), she or he must meet with the Dean of Advising & Co-Curricular Programs staff and her or his departmental academic adviser or academic department head before reinstatement.
 They will make a recommendation to the Dean of Advising & Co-Curricular Programs concerning reinstatement.

-3. If a student must repeat a passing course, both courses will appear on the permanent record and grades for both will be included in the cumulative grade point average.
+3. If a student must repeat a passing course, both courses will appear on the permanent record.
 Course credit will only be awarded once.